emilsberzins2000/emilsberzins2000--esp32-wifi-penetration-tool-master/README.md

-You will need a esp
+You will need a esp32

 Flash here:https://esp.huhn.me
 Bootloader 0x1000